Council Library Talks

 Don’t know where to start?
 Come along to see what you need to do to get your family history on track.

-This presentation will provide suggestions for finding your female line which can be more difficult than tracking your male line.
-In this session, women’s roles in society in earlier generations will be discussed as will tips on how to discover information about the women in your family.
+Researching your family's female line can be more difficult than tracking your male line.
+This seminar presented by the Genealogical Society of Queensland will share tips on how to discover information about the women in your family and discuss women’s roles in society in earlier generations.

 Using newspapers for family history